If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-- Finally, rinse it all off and wipe dry with another clean microfiber cloth.
+Step 3: Finally, rinse it off with cool water and wipe dry with another clean microfiber cloth.

-By far the best way to protect your glasses from scratches is to prevent them from happening in the first place.
-And the best way to do that is also the most obvious: keep them in a case and use a microfiber cloth to regularly clean them.
+By far the best way to remove scratches from glasses is to prevent them from happening in the first place.
+And the best way to do that is also the most obvious: keep them in a glasses case and use a microfiber cloth to regularly clean them.

 Of course, your glasses probably came with a case and cloth.
 But it can be worth having a few different case-and-cloth sets that you keep in different places — one set in your desk or work locker and another set in your car or commuter backpack, for example.
 Plus, having different kinds of cases can suit different situations.
 A hardshell case can be good for stashing in your backpack while you travel, while a thinner soft case can be good for everyday, on-the-go use.

 These are some of the best glasses cases and accessories for preventing and removing scratches.

 This option from Target’s house brand A New Day features a collapsible design — the triangular shape makes it sturdy when glasses are inside, but it can be easily folded and stashed away when you’re wearing the glasses.

 Maybe you’ll be more likely to use your glasses case if it has a more eye-catching design.
 This case from Coach comes in bright yellow and has an adjustable drawcord for easier carrying.
 It’s made from sophisticated pebble leather.